-Sobeys has a real estate development team to support the Company's overall growth strategy.
+Sobeys has a real estate and construction team to support the Company's overall growth strategy.
 The real estate objective is to improve the Company's market share through renovations, expansions and new stores, while continuing to identify long-term potential opportunities.
 Sobeys values its real estate position and its strong relationships with third-party landlords, developers and its partner Crombie REIT.
 Through these relationships Sobeys has been successful building retail, CFC and distribution centre footprints and will continue to grow these in line with the Company's strategic initiatives.

 Sobeys owns certain retail store locations and also leases stores from related parties and third-party landlords.
-At May 7, 2022, of the 41.6 million square feet of retail store space under operation, 6.0% was owned, 20.3% was leased from a related party, Crombie REIT, and the balance was leased from third-party landlords.
+At May 6, 2023, of the 41.9 million square feet of retail store space under operation, 5.3% was owned, 23.5% was leased from a related party, Crombie REIT, and the balance was leased from third-party landlords.